-Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities which are denominated in a currency that is not the Group's functional currency.
+Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities which are denominated in a currency that is not the functional currency.
 The Group is exposed to foreign exchange risk arising primarily from the Group's sales and purchases attributable to its postal activities, a part of which are denominated in SDR.
 The table below summarises the main exposure to foreign currencies analysing the exposure of assets and liabilities by foreign currency, focusing on invoiced amounts:

-Group and ( Group and Company
+Group and C Company

-2017 2016
+2018 2017

 €'000 €'000

 Financial assets

 Trade receivables

-SDR 1,689 1,470
+SDR 519 1,689

 Financial liabilities

 Trade payables

-SDR (732) (1,141)
+SDR (1,730) (732)

-Net exposure to foreign currency risk 957 329
+Net exposure to foreign currency risk (1,211) 957

 Management does not deem the Group's exposure to foreign currencies reflected in the table above to be significant.
-Accordingly, foreign exchange risk is not considered material, taking cognisance of the impact of exchange fluctuations on the net financial position exposures as at the reporting dates and the staged short settlement periods for both assets and liabilities denominated is SDR.
-A sensitivity analysis for foreign exchange risk disclosing how profit or loss and equity would have been affected by changes in foreign exchange rates that were reasonably possible at the end of the reporting periods is not deemed necessary since the Directors are of the opinion that the net impact would be insignificant.
+Foreign exchange risk is not considered significant, taking cognisance of the impact of exchange fluctuations on the net financial position exposures as at the reporting dates and the staged short settlement periods for both assets and liabilities denominated in SDR.
+A sensitivity analysis for foreign exchange risk disclosing how profit or loss and equity would have been affected by changes in foreign exchange rates that were reasonably possible at the end of the reporting periods is not accordingly deemed necessary since the Directors are of the opinion that the net impact would be insignificant.
 Also foreign exchange risk attributable to future transactions is not deemed to be significant.